Unike Hoteller CEO

 New unique hotel

-Morten Christensen is what you might call a hotel manager with a big M. Dressed in an immaculate suit, he visits Åsgårdstrand on his daily hotel tour.
+Morten Christensen is what you might call a hotel manager with a capital M. Dressed in an immaculate suit, he visits Åsgårdstrand on his daily tour of his hotels.
 As Executive Vice President for your own chain, Unike Hoteller, and Hotel Director for nearly four hotels, you tend to have busy days.
 So it is a clear advantage that all the hotels are within a certain radius in Vestfold.

 Focus on the hotel experience